zmartzone/lua-resty-openidc/README.md

              -- It may be necessary to force verification for a bearer token and ignore the existing cached -- verification results.
 If so you need to set set the jwt_verification_cache_ignore option to true.
              -- jwt_verification_cache_ignore = true

+             -- optional name of a cache-segment if you need separate -- caches for differently configured locations
+             -- cache_segment = 'api'
           }

           -- call bearer_jwt_verify for OAuth 2.0 JWT validation